WU-Dongze/WU-Dongze.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Numerical Analysis"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen"
-date: 2014-01-01
+date: 2022
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.